Leafcutter bees (Megachilidae) are a solitary type of bee and there are a total of seven species in this family within the United Kingdom.

-No matter the kind of Leafcutter bee (Megachilidae), they all live in the same type of places.
+No matter the kind of Leafcutting bee, they all live in the same type of places.
 Usually, this will be in little holes made in the stems of plants, broken pieces of wood, ancient walls or cliffsides.
-Although you will see them in your garden, if you venture further out you are likely to find them flittering about in woodlands, heathlands, farmlands and moorlands.
+Although you will see them in your garden, if you venture further out you are likely to find them flittering about in places full of wildlife such as woodlands, heathlands, farmlands and moorlands.

 You might be wondering where the leaves that the females chop up come in.
 Well, these discs are stuck together using their saliva so they can build cells within their nests for their larvae.